String Literal Syntax¶

 While it should be noted that encoding long string literals into source code is not good practice when internationalization is desired, it is convenient to have this ability for quick scripts, for encoding test data, and as simple format string templates.
 Most modern programming languages provide this ability.

-For very short multi-line strings one can get away with using \n or \r\n in a regular string:
+For very short multi-line strings it is reasonable to use \n in a regular string:

 "line one\nline two"